 - Activity tracking

 Some of these services require particular equipment, which may cost extra.
-Each service also requires an extra monthly fee, so it can turn into an expensive plan if you're not careful.
+Each service also requires an additional monthly fee, so you can end up with an expensive plan if you're not careful.

 Learn more in our full MobileHelp review.